I-95 Car Accident Lawyer

 Car accidents on I-95 can be devastating.
 Debris in the road, ever-present highway construction crews, potholes, detours, sudden downpours, and improper lane changes are just some of the many challenges local drivers face daily.
 It’s not just Bevard County – Crash rates on Florida’s entire stretch of I-95 are staggering, with the NHTSA reporting that each year, roughly 1.73 fatal accidents occur for each mile of the highway in Florida.
 If you’re seriously injured in an I-95 auto wreck, never go it alone.
 You should not have to suffer for someone else’s negligence on our busy highways.
 Contact an experienced I-95 accident attorney at Couture Law P.A. immediately following your car crash in Melbourne or Titusville.

 I-95’s substantial traffic flow is dangerous to drivers ’round the clock.
-The congestion, coupled with high rates of speed make for a dangerous and often deadly combination.
+The congestion, coupled with high rates of speed makes for a dangerous and often deadly combination.
 Aggressive, frustrated or distracted drivers pose a danger even when traffic isn’t an issue.
 A quick glance at a smartphone, an accidentally spilled beverage or a sudden adrenaline rush can cause a vehicle to spin out of control, damaging everything – and everyone – in its path.

-Passenger vehicles share I-95 with large buses and semi trucks.
-In late night hours, commercial truck drivers often increase their speed to make up time, or begin to doze off due to fatigue, endangering surrounding motorists when visibility is at its worst.
+Passenger vehicles share I-95 with large buses and semi-trucks.
+In late-night hours, commercial truck drivers often increase their speed to make up time or begin to doze off due to fatigue, endangering surrounding motorists when visibility is at its worst.